manthisshrimp/PhysSquares/README.md

 # PhysSquares
-Small scale momentum simulation with some OpenCL integration.
+Momentum simulation with some OpenCL integration.

 Requires latest version of j2dgl.